Ultra-Fast Broadband (New Zealand): Technology

-Chorus reports that 76% of mass market fibre plans now sold are 100Mbps or faster and the average monthly data use by a fibre customer is 250GB.
+Chorus reports that 76% of mass market fibre plans now sold are 100 Mbps or faster and the average monthly data use by a fibre customer is 250 GB.

 Customers must arrange the final connection to the UFB network with their ISP, who in turn arranges connection with the relevant fibre network company.
 The fibre network company then installs the fibre lead-in from the street to the customer's premises, the external termination point (ETP) and the optical network terminal (ONT).
 If the fibre lead-in needs to travel along shared rights of way or through cross-lease land, all affected neighbours must consent to the installation.
 The standard ONT provides four gigabit Ethernet ports and two ATA phone ports.
 It is also possible to have ONTs that provide WiFi, or radio over fiber.

 For each area an ISP wishes to serve, it needs to put in a handover point and organize a backhaul link back to its core network.
 (There are 33 points of interconnect (POIs), one for each UFB candidate area.)
 Therefore, only a few ISPs offer nationwide UFB services, and the majority only focus in a few areas.
 This is different to DSL, where Chorus can deliver all of an ISP's customers nationwide to a single handover point, so ISPs can easily offer nationwide DSL service.

 Progress

 The initial UFB project consisted of 33 areas covering 75% of the population and was completed at the end of 2019.
+The program was a boon to regional NZ and to people’s lifestyles and as it turned out very handy in a pandemic.
+There were no uptake incentives; expecting that people would sign up for faster broadband.

-UFB2 (January 2017) will provide fibre to more than 151 new towns bringing coverage up to 85% of the population to be complete by the end of 2022.
+UFB2 (January 2017) provided fibre to more than 151 new towns bringing coverage up to 85% of the population by the end of 2022.
+In 2017 $300 million was paid back by bid partners which was used to extend it to another 151 small NZ towns.
+Tiny villages like Midhurst in Taranaki, Naseby in Central Otago, Fox Glacier on the West Coast and Taipa in the far North got fibre.

 UFB2+ (August 2017) will provide fibre to more than 190 new towns bringing coverage up to 87% of the population with the UFB2/2+ project to be fully rolled out by end of 2024.